highcharts/highcharts-angular/README.md

 For a more detailed view take a look at the [Online Examples - Angular Elements and useHTML](#online-examples)

+### Upgrade to v5

+Version 5 introduces significant improvements and changes to align with modern Angular practices. **Please review the following breaking changes before upgrading:**

+#### Breaking Changes

+- Dropped support `HighchartsChartModule`.
+Replace your usage of `HighchartsChartModule` with the new `provideHighCharts()` and the standalone `HighchartsChartComponent` or `HighchartsChartDirective`.

 ## Options details

 | Parameter             | Type                 | Required | Defaults  | Description                                                                                                                                                                                                                                                                             |